GuilhermeAndradeTaveira/GuilhermeAndradeTaveira/README.md

-Greetings and welcome to my GitHub profile!
+Hello and welcome to my GitHub profile!

-My name is Guilherme Andrade, and I'm currently pursuing a degree in Computer Science at CEFET/RJ.
-I am deeply passionate about technology and perpetually driven to enhance my skills and knowledge within the field.
+My name is Guilherme Andrade, and I'm a computer science student at CEFET/RJ.
+I have a strong interest in back-end development and cybersecurity.
+I'm constantly seeking to improve my skills and expand my knowledge of technology.
+Here, you'll find the efforts I've made to deliver high-quality solutions in various programming languages.
+Feel free to browse through my repositories and contribute to my projects.
-My primary areas of interest lie in Backend development and Cybersecurity.
-I am dedicated to mastering these domains and contributing to innovative solutions within the industry.

-Within my repositories, you'll find a culmination of my efforts, showcasing my commitment to delivering high-quality solutions and fostering innovation.
-Feel free to explore and engage with my projects, and don't hesitate to reach out if you have any questions or collaboration opportunities.

 Thank you for visiting, and I look forward to connecting with you!

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Cap1vas&show_icons=true&theme=tokyonight)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Cap1vas&show_icons=true&theme=tokyonight)](https://github.com/Cap1vas/github-readme-stats)